imhicihu/Digital-dyaspora/README.md

 # Workflow #

 Up to now, this repo will be public.
-At some level of analysis and data collected, it will become closed: some disclosure agreement must be accomplished).
+At some level of analysis and data collected, it will become closed: some disclosure agreement must be accomplished!.

 ### What is this repository for? ###